afeld/personal-security/index.md

 - Use one-time credit card numbers for payments, especially if you are wary of the vendor
 - Make online payments through PayPal, or another trusted service that guarantees payments

+### Wifi

+Make sure there is a password on your wifi network.
+If you like having an open network, you can buy a router with a built-in public hotspot.

 ## Going even further

 These tips are for people that are very serious about their personal privacy/security.

 - Use Tor
   - The easiest way to do this (at least for visiting web sites) is by using the [Tor browser](https://www.torproject.org/projects/torbrowser.html.en).
+Note this won't apply to traffic coming from other applications.
 - Use the [Brave](https://brave.com/) web browser.
 - Use a camera cover.
 - Use PGP for your email.